Unleash/unleash/docs/import-export.md

 All import mechanisms support a `drop` parameter which will clean the database before import (all strategies and features will be removed).

-> You should be careful when using `drop` parmeter in production environments, as it will clean current state.
+> You should be careful when using `drop` parameter in production environments, as it will clean current state.

 ## Runtime import & export